yhnavein/swaggie/README.md

   -o, --outDir <dir>       The path to the directory where files should be generated -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
 Default: "" -r, --reactHooks <bool>  Generate additional context that can be consumed in your application more easily.
 Requires React Hooks.
 Default: false
-  --redux                  True if wanting to generate redux action creators
+  --preferAny              Use "any" type instead of "unknown".
+Default: false --redux                  True if wanting to generate redux action creators
 ```